vilvo/ghaf/docs/src/architecture/hardening.md

 #### `x86-64-linux`

 The host kernel hardening is based on Linux `make tinyconfig`.
 The default `tinyconfig` fails to assertions on NixOS without modifications.
-Assertions are fixed in the `ghaf_host_hardened_baseline` Linux configuration under Ghaf `modules/host/`.
+Assertions are fixed in the `ghaf_host_hardened_baseline` Linux configuration under Ghaf `modules/hardware/x86_64-generic/kernel/configs`.
+Resulting baseline kernel configuration is generic for x86_64 hardware architecture devices.

 In addition, NixOS (Ghaf baseline dependency) requires several kernel modules that are added to the config or ignored with `allowMissing = true`.
 As of now, the kernel builds and early boots on Lenovo X1.